danilojpferreira/json-crypto/README.md

 ## Decrypt

-To decrypt a JSON or Simple JavaScript Object you should call `json-crypto.decrypt(json, encriptedKeys, secret, secret_2)`.
+To decrypt a JSON or Simple JavaScript Object you should call `jsonCrypto.decrypt(json, encriptedKeys, secret, secret_2)`.

 ### Arguments: